 Learning to Learn

 Think of your brain as a computer.
 Open too may applications and give it too many things to think about and it starts to slow down.
-Poker players are an enthusiastic bunch and so they are often guilty of trying to take on too much at once.
+Poker players, who like Unibet online casino, are an enthusiastic bunch and so they are often guilty of trying to take on too much at once.
 This methodology can often dilute the knowledge that they are trying to assimilate, which is only going to be detrimental to their overall game.

 1# Focus on One Thing